Happo docs

 Debugging

-If you want to debug your test suite similar to how the Happo browser workers do it, you can follow these steps:
+If you want to debug your test suite similar to how Happo workers process jobs, you can follow these steps:

 1. In a browser, go to the storybook URL.
 E.g. http://localhost:3000